K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ### <div id='30'/> 3.1.4.1.3.
 Delete User
-1. Click the user to delete from the user list.
+1. Click the user to delete it from the user list.

-2. Click “Delete User” button on the bottom-left part of the User Detail/Modify/Delete Page.
+2. Click the “Delete User” button on the bottom-left part of the User Detail/Modify/Delete Page.
 ![044]

 ### <div id='31'/> 3.1.4.1.4.
 Modify User
 1. Click the user to modify from the user list.

-2. Click “Modify User” button on the bottom-left part of the User Detail/Modify/Delete Page.
+2. Click the “Modify User” button on the bottom-left part of the User Detail/Modify/Delete Page.
 ![045]

 ### <div id='32'/> 3.1.4.1.5.
-Check User's Detailed Informations
+Check User's Detailed Information
 1. Users created and added are identified on the Users List page.

 2. Click the ID of the Repository Contributor to check the Authority and go to the User Detail/Modify/Delete page.